projectinnovatenewark/csx2/lessons/students/3_number_systems_and_programming_languages/number_systems_and_programming_languages.md

 **Object-Orientated Programming (OOP)** is the computer programming model that focuses on data or “objects” that can be manipulated rather than how to manipulate them.
 This is a common approach for large and complex programs.
 There are 4 elements that designate a programming language as object-orientated.

 1. **Inheritance**:
-  Inheritance specifies that a child object will acquire all of a parent objects given attributes and methods.
-You can think of a parent object like “Mammal” that would have child objects of “Human”, “Marsupial”, and “Canine”.
-Although Mammals can be defined by air breathing creatures, humans, marsupials and canines are all mammals, but will have their own set of attributes and methods associated.
+  Inheritance allows a child object to inherit all of a parent object's attributes and methods.
+For example: Cars, buses, and bikes (child objects) all fall under the class of Vehicle (parent object).
+Therefore, cars, buses, and bikes inherit the attributes and methods of the Vehicle class (i.e. they are all used for transportation and they all use wheels to travel).
+Inheritance allows us to represent this real-world relationship between different objects, but in code.

 2. **Polymorphism**:
-  Polymorphism is to have many forms.
+  Polymorphism is the ability of one object to take on different forms.
 In programming, this means that a singular function can be used on different types of objects.
 An example of this would be the len() function in Python.
-You can use this to find the length of the word “programming” (answer would be 10) or a list of words such as: computer, python, notebook.
+You can use this to find the length of the word “programming” (the answer would be 11) or the length of a list of words such as: computer, python, notebook (the answer would be 3).

 3. **Encapsulation**:
-  Encapsulation is how Python and other OOP languages restrict access to methods and variables.
-When methods are performed on an object, you wrap the object and any other necessary code together into a single unit so that the method only performs operations on the code you designate.
+  Encapsulation describes the idea of wrapping an object and its methods within one unit.
+By doing so, you restrict access to the methods and variables of that object, which prevents the object from being accidentally modified.
+For example: if an object holds important data for an app you created, you would store that data in private variables and methods, which protect the data from being accidentally changed.

 4. **Data Abstraction**:
-  Abstraction is often used as a synonym to encapsulation in the programming world because abstraction relies on encapsulation.
-Abstraction is how an oop language ignores any unnecessary details in a program.
-This is possible since encapsulation combines the related parts it needs to perform a method.
+  In data abstraction, the user is only able to view the basic functions of a product, whereas the internal data is hidden.
+In this way, the user knows what he/she is doing, but not how the work is getting done.
+For example: an app user only interacts with the client side of the application, and the server side holds encapsulated data that can only be accessed, understood and operated by web developers.

 <div class=mdImage align=center>
     <img src="./images/pillars_of_oop.jpeg" width="500" height="auto" />